alexlange1/Homework/README.md

  Exercise 2: Object-Oriented Programming
  Exercise 3:

- # note: this readme file will update with further progress
+Note: this readme file will update with further progress